hacks-guide/Guide_Vita/docs/uninstalling-cfw.md

 ### What You Need

-* A Henkaku Ensō console on 3.65 or 3.60
+* A Henkaku Ensō console on system firmware 3.65 or 3.60
   + If you only have h-encore installed (and aren't running Ensō for whatever reason), reboot your console to remove CFW.
 * An Internet connection
   + Make sure that Flight Mode is disabled and Wi-Fi is enabled.